 Start by rinsing the filter by pouring boiling water directly into the middle of the filter.
 Avoid pouring the water on the sides as this can jeopardize the wave-shape of the filter.
 The purpose of this step is to remove any paper taste from the filter and to preheat the Kalita.

 Measure out on a scale slightly more than 27 grams of coffee to grind.
+You can use a 15 to 1 ratio water to coffee ration if yo want to use more or less coffee .
 Fill the kettle and heat the water.
 Remember that one or two grams is often lost in the grinder.

 Grind your coffee

 Your goal is to ensure that the particle size after grinding is finer than sea salt.
-Once your coffee is ground, pour 25 grams of ground coffee into the Kalita, which is sitting on your kitchen (tare) scale.
+Once your coffee is ground, pour the 27 grams of ground coffee into the Kalita, which is sitting on your scale.
 Tap the Kalita gently to ensure that the coffee bed is as flat as possible, which will help to even out the water distribution during the pouring process.

 Be sure to pour the water in slow concentric circles so that the slurry (mixture of solids) raises to halfway up the side of the filter.
 Continue to add water in stages (often referred to as pulse brewing), allowing the crust to submerge as you go.